 Here is the actual cost ⤵️

-15 pesos per kilo is the going rate with a minimum of 3 kilos.
+15 to 22 pesos per kilo is the going rate with a minimum of 3 kilos.
 You will pay a bit more for towels, sheets, blankets, and other items that may take a little more time to wash or dry.

 A typical trip for me runs between $80 and $95 pesos or $4.25 to $5.25 USD which is about 2 weeks’ worth of clothes.
 This bargain is actually quite surprising especially when you consider how much time and energy you save by having someone else do it for you.